 IANUS main topics

-- The content of IANUS is particularly supported by the chair “Science and Technology for Peace and Security” (PEASEC) of Prof. Christian Reuter as well as by the IANUS-Peace-Lab of Prof. Alfred Nordmann.
+- With regard to content, IANUS is particularly profiled by the Chair of “Science and Technology for Peace and Security” () of Christian Reuter ( PEASEC). dept. 20

-The IANUS prize is awarded for outstanding qualification works from all faculties of TU Darmstadt.
+The IANUS award honours outstanding academic works from all faculties of TU Darmstadt.

 Partners and institutes